We recently launched an enhanced CloudHub deployment for Studio feature.

 The pressure to deliver solutions in support of initiatives such as mobility and cloud services often trumps keeping mission-critical services stable and reliable.
 Without a way to simultaneously respond to the demands of the business and IT, industry leaders of today will quickly become the logos of the past.

 We’re excited to announce that we will be sponsoring SAP’s Sapphire Now conference, taking place May 14 -16 in Orlando Florida.
-We will be showcasing MuleSoft’s SAP integration solutions to the 16,000 delegates in attendance and demonstrating our unique ability to connect SAP to other SaaS and on-premise applications such as Salesforce, NetSuite, ADP, and Oracle.
+We will be showcasing MuleSoft’s SAP integration solutions to the 16,000 delegates in attendance and demonstrating our unique ability to connect SAP to other SaaS and on-premise applications such as Salesforce, NetSuite,

 I am excited to announce the general availability of the Mule 3.4 release.
 Mule 3.4 introduces new capabilities across Mule ESB, CloudHub, Mule Studio, Anypoint DataMapper, Anypoint Connectors, and the Anypoint DevKit.